DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * The Left key decreases its position.
 * The Right key increases its position.
+* The Up and Down keys don't do anything.

 Finding Text within the Current Screen Element
 ----------------------------------------------